 That means, beyond a point, it's easier to do the whole thing in software.
 However, analogue multi-FX floorboards do exist from Tech21, Mooer and T-Rex, among others.
 Let's look a closer look at the best multi-effects pedals for guitarists...

-The best multi-effects pedals you can buy now
+The best multi-effects pedals to buy now

-1. Line 6 HX Effects
+1. Line 6 HX multi-effects pedal

 This small and mighty multi-effect puts the power at your feet